You are currently viewing Direct Taxes and Taxpayers

 d.
 Creates public awareness

 Hence, the taxpayers demand more accountability from the government on tax revenue expenditure.
-This enables the taxpayers to determine whether the government utilizes the tax revenue to benefit the public.
-The taxpayers have the confidence to ask questions about how their tax money is utilized by the government.
+This enables the taxpayers to determine whether the government uses the tax revenue to benefit the public.
+The taxpayers have the confidence to ask questions about how their tax money is used by the government.

 The awareness created by direct tax payment makes taxpayers more participatory in tax matters and the country’s affairs.
-The taxpayers can put the government to the task of using the tax revenue.
+The taxpayers can put the government to using the tax revenue.

 What are the disadvantages of direct taxes to the taxpayer?

 Direct taxes have disadvantages for taxpayers.
-The following are some of the disadvantages of direct taxes to the taxpayers.
+The following are some disadvantages of direct taxes to the taxpayers.

 a.
 Direct pain